-If I were to write about Pure Data for what is today, then I should write that it is a visual programming language, which allows you to develop software for music composition, or simply a language for making music, free and open source.
-However, the purpose of this article is not the description of Pure Data today, but to look it from a historical point of view, trying to trace the path of development.
+Today Pure Data is a visual programming language, which allows you to develop software for music composition, or simply a language for making music, free and open source.
+But, from a historical point of view the question it’s bit more complex.
+With this post I’m trying to trace the development path of Pure Data.

 Miller Puckette – This path is intertwined, inevitably, with that of Miller Puckette who is the creator, who at the date of birth of Pure Data (commonly it is also referred as PD) had collected a long and valuable experience in software and music systems development for computer music (I want remember that Puckette had also participated in the design of the Synthetic Performer), culminating with the creation of Max/MSP in about 1987.

 The limits of Max/MSP – The starting point for Pure Data, as pointed out by Miller Puckette, was the analysis of the limits that burdened on Max/MSP in the Mid-Nineties.
 According to the mathematician, in those years, Max was an environment that is best expressed in operations such as the construction of filters, virtual synthesizers and other instruments, but that revealed important limitations if we moved from the processes management to data management, an element, the latter, which in part explains the name Pure Data (in part, because Puckette writes that PD stands for public domain also, to emphasize that it is free and open source environment).

 New demands – It is true that outside the computer environment, the concept of “data management” tells us little, but it is equally true that the considerations of Puckette were also based on the analysis of the changes elapsed over ten years in the field of computer music.
 According to the mathematician, 3 were the new requirements to which it was necessary to provide an adequate response: